Practice Dr. Katmer

 INDICATIONS AND MODE OF ACTION

-The healing effect, which at first seems surprising, is a "smart" move by the leeches, because it promotes their valuable resource, the mammals - which is of course better than harming them.
-To put it bluntly in ecological terms: a great example of successful "sustainable use", of a balanced give and take.
-Science and the pharmaceutical industry have long recognized what a complex and wonderful cocktail of active ingredients evolution has produced with the leech saliva, which intervenes in the complicated blood coagulation cascade in an almost "ingenious" way, dissolves thrombi, promotes blood circulation and lymph flow, and has anti-inflammatory and pain-reducing effects.
-This results in a wide range of indications:
+The initially surprising healing effect is a "smart" move by the leeches, as it promotes their valuable resource, mammals – which is, of course, better than harming them.
+To put it bluntly, from an ecological perspective: a fine example of successful "sustainable use," of a balanced give and take.
+Science and the pharmaceutical industry have long recognized the complex and wonderful cocktail of active ingredients that evolution has produced with leech saliva, which intervenes in the blood's complicated coagulation cascade in an almost "ingenious" way, dissolving blood clots, promoting blood circulation and lymph flow, and exhibiting anti-inflammatory and pain-reducing effects.
+This results in a broad range of indications:

 Indications